stevenhua0320/diffpy.srmise/README.rst

    sudo pip install diffpy.srmise

-If you prefer to install from sources, download them from the `GitHub <https://github.com/diffpy/diffpy.srmise/releases>`__ or `PyPI <https://pypi.python.org/pypi/diffpy.srmise>`__ pages for SrMise.
+Those who prefer to install from sources may download them from the `GitHub <https://github.com/diffpy/diffpy.srmise/releases>`__ or `PyPI <https://pypi.python.org/pypi/diffpy.srmise>`__ pages for SrMise.
 Uncompress them to a directory, and from that directory run ::